 Can I study with a tourist visa (B-1/B-2)

 No, generally you cannot study on tourist visas.

 Is it better to apply directly for the F-1 student visa at home or apply for a change to F-1 status here?

 Every case is different.
 In some countries, visa issuance is extremely difficult.
 In those countries, the American Embassy may view a change to F-1 status in the U.S. as an attempt to avoid that process and will want to know why you didn't apply for the F-1 visa there instead.

-If you are not sure which is the best for you, make an appointment at the International Student & Scholar Services for more information or use or contact form.
+If you are not sure which is the best for you, make an appointment at the Kearney Center for International Student Services for more information .

 Am I eligible for a change to F-1 status?